cpun94/data-analytics-portfolio/Netflix Subscriber Churn Prediction/README.md

 *Additional features will be detailed in later sections.*

 ## Objective
-The main objective of this project is to develop a machine learning based on historical churn information that is useful for decision making.
-For the model to be "useful", an emphasis will be placed on interpretability and accurate, as defined by model evaluation measures.
+The goal of this project is to develop a classification machine-learning model that predicts subscriber churn using historical customer behaviour data.
+To ensure the model is useful for decision-making, the focus will be on both interpretability and performance, guided by appropriate model evaluation metrics.

 ## Approach
-1. **Data Cleaning & Preprocessing:** loading, cleaning, and preparing the data by addressing outliers, filling in missing values, removing duplicates.
+1. **Data Cleaning & Preprocessing:** Load, clean, and prepare the dataset by handling outliers, filling missing values, and removing duplicates.
-2. **Data Visualization:** analyze variables, examine potential relationships and correlations between variables through visualizations
+2. **Exploratory Data Analysis (EDA):** Explore variable distributions, identify trends, and examine relationships and correlations through visualizations.
-3. **Feature Engineering:** creating additional features from existing features
+3. **Feature Engineering:** Create new features from existing variables to improve model performance and extract deeper patterns.
-4. **Model Development:** create, train, test, select, and refine machine learning model
+4. **Model Development:** Build, train, test, and tune multiple machine-learning models for comparison.
-5. **Model Evaluation & Interpretation:** data & model evaluation, model benchmarking
+5. **Model Evaluation & Interpretation:** Evaluate model accuracy and complexity, compare results across models, and interpret feature importance to understand drivers of churn.

 ## Key Insights
 *This section is currently in progress and will be updated shortly.*